 What causes chondromalacia?

-Chondrolmalacia is usually associated with injury, overuse of the knee, and poorly aligned muscles and bones around the knee joint.
-These causes include:
+Chondromalacia is usually associated with injury, overuse of the knee, and poorly aligned muscles and bones around the knee joint.
+Common causes include:

 - Trauma to the kneecap, such as a fracture or dislocation

 - Repeated bending or twisting of the knee joint, especially during sports